acrosa/cobani/README.md

     │   ├── 1526751127.270875.jpg
     │   ...
   ```

+  Make sure to add at least a hundred or more images to be able to learn from them.
+Also try to have a similar number of images for all categories.

 * `python app.py --predict --repeat 90`
   Runs the previously trained machine learning model with your own data.
 It will read all the camera sources available, run the model and store the results in the `predictions/` folder.
 This is heavy to run on a Raspberry Pi Zero so use the `--repeat` flag with at least 90 seconds between runs or more.